leonp/thisdaysportion/_drafts/in-defence-of-inline-links.md

 ---
 Daring Fireball [argues that reference hyperlinks are more readable than traditional, inline hyperlinks](https://daringfireball.net/linked/2021/05/28/quinn-devforums-markdown).

-Note, this is about _writing_ links in Markdown, and I don’t have any strong opinions on this – I’ve always used the inline method myself.
+Note, this article is about _writing_ links in Markdown, not reading a Markdown authored web page, and I don’t have any strong opinions on this – I’ve always used the inline method myself 🤷🏻‍♂️

-It is also possible to _render_ links in a Markdown document as what I’ll call _reference hyperlinks_.
-You don’t see many reference hyperlinks in the wild.
+However, the post reminded me that it’s possible to _render_ links in a Markdown document as what I’ll call _reference hyperlinks_.
+You don’t them in the wild very often.
 They mimic academic footnotes – a number in brackets after some text which links to a footnote at the bottom of your web page, which in turn will link to a source.

 [This is an inline hyperlink](https://en.wikipedia.org/wiki/Hyperlink).
 You see hundreds of them every day.
 They’re more usable – and readable – than reference links, an epochal development in the construction of texts, possibly the main reason hypertext is more powerful than print.